Prepare for a Professional Career on Stage and Beyond

 The Universit of Dayton is accredited by the National Association of Schools of Music.

-Ready to take the next step?
 Explore admission options or schedule an academic visit to learn more about music performance at UD.

-The Bachelor of Music degree offers intensive, professional training and emphasize advanced musical skills, theoretical foundations and experiential learning in the field, supported by close faculty mentorship.
+The Bachelor of Music degree offers professional training and emphasize advanced musical skills, theoretical foundations and experiential learning in the field, supported by close faculty mentorship.
 All music majors develop creativity, discipline, teamwork and critical thinking skills that transfer to a wide variety of careers.

 Sample Plan of Study

-This is a sample plan of study for students starting at UD in the 2025-26 academic year.
-This is a recommended course sequence, but your schedule may vary depending on previously earned college credits, course availability, advisor recommendations, and your personal goals and interests.
-Please contact your holistic advisor if you have any questions.
+This is a sample plan of study for students starting at UD in the 2026-27 academic year.
+This is a recommended course sequence, but your schedule may vary depending on previously earned college credits, course availability, advisor recommendations and your personal goals and interests.
+Please contact the recruitment and admission team (prospective students) or your holistic advisor (current students) with questions.

 Semester 1